Yu-Xinda/CF-YOLO-Context-Aware-Feature-Refinement-for-Camouflaged-Industrial-Micro-Defect-Detection/README.md

 ## 📖 Introduction

-This is the official implementation of the paper: **"Towards Robust Industrial Micro-Defect Detection: A Context-Aware and Feature-Refined Architecture for Camouflaged Anomalies"**.
+This is the official implementation of the paper: **"CF-YOLO: Context-Aware Feature Refinement for Camouflaged Industrial Micro-Defect Detection"**.

 **CF-YOLO** is a novel real-time detection framework specifically designed for **industrial surface defect detection** (e.g., copper tubes), where anomalies are often minute and visually camouflaged against complex backgrounds.